Conceptual Framework: Recognition

 Thus, the project on recognition is needed to provide the GASB with conceptual guidance as to when elements of financial statements should be reported in particular financial statements.
 This will entail developing recognition criteria and will include a discussion of when elements of financial statements are recognized using different measurement focuses.
 For the GASB to make consistent financial reporting decisions, it is necessary to have (1) definitions of the elements of financial statements, (2) a basis for determining when elements of financial statements should be recognized in the financial statements, and (3) a basis for determining which measurement approach (for example, initial amounts or remeasured amounts) is appropriate for reporting the elements.
-The GASB issued a Concepts Statement on the definitions for the elements of financial statements in 2007 and on measurement of elements of financial statements in 2014, and a conceptual framework project on recognition is necessary to complete the conceptual basis for reporting items in traditional financial statements.
+The GASB issued a Concepts Statement on the definitions for the elements of financial statements in 2007 and on measurement of elements of financial statements in 2014.
+A conceptual framework project on recognition is necessary to complete the conceptual basis for reporting items in traditional financial statements.

 - What messages are financial statements conceptually attempting to convey?
 (In other words, what is the story that the financial statements attempt to communicate, or what questions should be answered by reading different financial statements and financial statements prepared using different measurement focuses?
 For example, the statement of cash flows answers the question, “What happened to cash during the year?”)

 - What is the relationship among objectives of financial reporting (user needs), financial statements, measurement focuses at the conceptual level?

 - How does when an element is recognized affect the meaning that is to be conveyed by a particular financial statement?